Board of Trustees

 He holds a Bachelor of Science degree in Economics from Hampden-Sydney College.
 His graduate studies include courses in computer, programing, finance and business law at both Virginia Commonwealth University and University of Richmond’s Robins School of Business.

-Born and raised in Charleston, West Virginia, John is very active with his family of four children, two grandsons, two step daughters and in his community.
+Born and raised in Charleston, West Virginia, John is very active with his family of four children, eight grandchildren, two step daughters and in his community.
 His primary interests involve supporting education, particularly underprivileged children and those with a range of mental and physical disabilities.
 He also supports—and advocates for—addiction and recovery programs for young adults.

-He currently serves on the following boards: The Commonwealth Club, Richmond, VA, CSC Leasing Company, Richmond, and Mission Gate, Richmond.
-Former Boards and Associations he has served are The Massey Cancer Center of MCV Hospital, Richmond, Sacred Heart Center, Richmond, Northstar Academy, Richmond, and First Presbyterian Church, Richmond.
+He currently serves on the following boards: CSC Leasing Company, Richmond, Northstar Academy, Richmond, and St. Christopher’s School Board of Governors, Richmond.
+Former Boards and Associations he has served are The Commonwealth Club, Richmond, The Massey Cancer Center of MCV Hospital, Richmond, Mission Gate, Richmond, Sacred Heart Center, Richmond, and First Presbyterian Church, Richmond.

 He is married to Page Evans of Wilmington, DE and Washington, DC.

-Tom was born in Charleston, West Virginia and earned a B.A. from Hampden-Sydney College in 1979 and a J.D. from West Virginia University in 1982.
-He has been with Childress Klein since founded in 1988.
-Before that he practiced law with Spilman Thomas & Battle in Charleston.
-Tom is married to Jane T. Coyle and has three children and four grandchildren.
+Tom was born in Charleston, West Virginia and earned a B.A. from Hampden-Sydney in 1979 and a J.D. from West Virginia University in 1982.
+Before joining CK in 1987, he practiced law with Spilman Thomas & Battle in Charleston.
+Tom is married to Jane T. Coyle and has three children and seven grandchildren.

 President of Green Front Furniture, Farmville, VA